 The kerbed cairn on the western edge of the tor dates from the Bronze Age (c2000 – 700BC) and is one of only a few of its type in the area.
 A survey completed in the 1970s by J.E.R Trahair, and published by the Cornish Archaeology Society, identified 225 cairns on Bodmin Moor of which just 8 were kerbed cairns.

 This type of funerary monument, unlike the barrow at Hendersick, is a feature of uplands and usually occupies a prominent position.
 Alex tor, near St Breward, is no exception.
 It rises to 955ft (291m) and has commanding views of the surrounding landscape.
 From the site of the cairn you can see roughly 5 other tors including Rough tor and Garrow tor, close by there are 3 stones circles and numerous cists.

 A kerbed cairn is a grave, a fact that we should never forget when visiting such a place.
 But in more technical terms, it is a burial mound which has its outer edge defined by a kerb of upright stones.
-The stones at Alex tor are impressive, the slabs on the eastern edge are nearly 5ft (1.4m) high and lean in at an angle.
-This kind of cairn can contain a single or multiple burials but the centre of the mound here is sunken and very uneven, probably indicating that it has been robbed in the past.
+The stones at Alex tor are impressive.
+The slabs on the eastern edge are nearly 5ft (1.4m) high and lean in at an angle.
+This kind of cairn can contain a single or multiple burials.
+The centre of the mound is sunken and very uneven, probably indicating that it has been robbed in the past.

 Find many more posts about Bodmin Moor HERE